Renay/ftcms/README.md

 ---

 ## Install guide
 Installation is quite simple.
-Put everything in the site folder, give permissions 777 to the install folder and go to yourdomain.com and follow instructions.
+Put everything in the site folder, give permissions 777 to the install and resources/cache folder and go to yourdomain.com and follow instructions.
 Profit!

 > You can contact with me through [telegram](http://t.me/renaay)